nabaxo/janq/README.md

 On KDE Plasma, there's a small intentional delay (~500ms) when registering or updating hotkeys.
 This is a workaround for a race condition in KWin's `GlobalShortcutsRegistry` that can cause crashes with rapid D-Bus operations.
 The delay only affects startup and config reloads, not toggle performance.

 ### App Compatibility: Opacity Animations
+(Sloperator: This mostly effects Linux, opacity seems to work fine on Windows, even on electron apps).

 Some applications (especially Electron-based ones like Obsidian, VS Code, or Discord (Sloperator note: maybe?)) may experience unreliable or non-functional `animate_opacity`, particularly on Linux.
 This is often due to how these apps manage their own rendering buffers or "occlusion" optimizations that conflict with compositor-level transparency signals during motion.

 **Note:** Just test and find out if enabling `animate_opacity` works for your particular app.
 If you notice flickering, "blank" windows during toggle, or if the animation just feels sluggish or weird, Just don't enable `animate_opacity` for that specific app in your config.